 Once the Board approves proposed rates, the rates will be published on SDCP's website in advance of their effective date, giving customers time to compare, budget and better understand what to expect on their bills going forward.
-For more information on SDCP's rates, visit <a href="https://sdcommunitypower.org/billing-rates/comm
+For more information on SDCP's rates, visit https://sdcommunitypower.org/billing-rates/commercial-rates/ for residential rates.